from-explore/Porto/README.md

 <a id="Migrations"></a>
 ## C : Migrations

-Migrations (are short name for Database Migrations).
+Migrations (are the short name for Database Migrations).

 Migrations are the version control of your database.
 They are very useful for generating and documenting the database tables.